rabidaudio/synthesizer/README.md

   - Firmware code can easily provide hysteresis and arbitrary numbers of divisions, unlike CDXXXX series CMOS chips
 - Outputs can use splitters, but inputs cannot

+Try to keep jack placement consistent, i.e. top with knobs at bottom

 ## Tools

 Based mostly on what I have available and have experience with.